Tyre Pollution NZ 2025: The Hidden Emissions From Every Km You Drive

 Reality: Road runoff picks up brake dust, tyre residue, oil, and heavy metals and transports them into waterways.

 Reality: NZ-specific estimates exist and suggest thousands of tonnes per year of tyre tread wear released into the environment.
-Research focus is now on measuring NZ-specific emission factors and hotspots.
+Local research is ongoing — see Kudin et al. (2024) in our sources.

 Frequently Asked Questions